juan-karacho/pocket-hang-drum/README.md

 5. Cut a hole for the joystick in the tape.
 Stick the joystick through and attach it.
 I could take of the hat of the joystick which makes the next step easier...
 6. Then strip the wires about one centimeter each.
 But the tape strips on so that each tape strip is connected to its wire.
 I put rows of tape and cut off what I did not need with a cutter knife.
 It is important that the pads do not touch each other.
 7. Stick the audio jack through its hole and tighten it on the other side with a screw.
+8. Last step, when everything else works: Drill a hole in the strip board and attach the strip board to the box using a screw.

 ## software